NathanFee/game-knight-api/README.md

 To edit or delete a player, go to the leaderboard, click the magnifing glass on the players score card.
 Then select edit or delete.

-See the routes for information on how CRUD actions were implemented for the rails api.
+See the routes for information on how CRUD actions were implemented for the rails api.=

 Enjoy!